r3c/cottle/docs/page/02-language.rst

 Please note the quotes used in subscript notation.
 Trying to access value of ``{mymap[f2]}`` will result in a very different behavior, since it will search for the value whose key is the value of ``f2`` (which hasn't be defined), leading to an undefined result.
 It is valid to have a map in which two or more keys are equal, but you will only be able to access the last one when using direct access.
 Iterating over the map's elements will however show you its entire contents.

 Implicit constructors on :type:`Value` class allow you to convert most .NET standard types into a Cottle value instance.
-To get a void value your from C# code use the ``Cottle.Values.VoidValue.Instance`` static property.
+To get an undefined value your from C# code use the ``Cottle.Value.Undefined`` static field.

 You can also declare constant values in your templates with following constructs: